Articles & Resources

 My coping strategies were bad, unhealthy, self-destructive, and dangerous.
 I used alcohol, marijuana, casual sex, and self-harm as some of my poor coping strategies for years after my critical incident.

-A Police Offer's Poor Coping and Poor Choices, After A Critical Incident
+A Police Officer's Poor Coping and Poor Choices, After A Critical Incident

 My poor coping strategies easily put my relationships, job, and health at risk, but I did not care.
 I wanted to escape from what I was feeling.
 I wanted to numb my emotions, my thoughts, my body, and any memory of taking someone’s life.
 I wanted to feel better even if only momentarily.
 I was selfish, reckless, and I did not care how my self-destructive and dangerous behavior may have affected my family, friends, children, co-workers, and the public.